This post may contain affiliate links.

-Some RVers use portable washing machines that can be hooked up to the kitchen sink, but if you go this route not only will you have to find space for storing the washing machine when it’s not in use, you’ll also have to hang your clothes on a line to dry, and many RV parks prohibit outdoor clotheslines.
+Some RVers use portable washing machines that can be hooked up to the kitchen sink.
+But you have to find space for storing the washing machine when it’s not in use and you’ll need a dryer since many campgrounds don’t allow line drying for clothes.

 14. Tiny Kitchen

-If you cook a lot, an RV kitchen might pose some problems for you.
-One common issue is lack of counter space, although you might be able to supplement what’s there with the addition of a portable kitchen island or a counter height table.
+If you love to cook, an RV kitchen might pose some problems for you.
+One common issue is lack of counter space, although you might be able to supplement what’s there with the addition of a portable kitchen island or a counter-height table.

 15. Limited Storage Space

-One of the biggest challenges of full time RV life is perhaps the most obvious: you have a lot less space, and especially storage space.
+One of the biggest challenges of full time RV life is perhaps the most obvious: you have a lot less space.

-Some full time RVers decide to rent a storage facility for their stuff when downsizing, especially if they plan to move back into a house at some point in the future, but others who are forced into the lifestyle by necessity or are drawn to the minimalist lifestyle choose to only keep what fits in the RV, and depending on the model of your RV, this may mean making some significant sacrifices and perhaps letting go of cherished sentimental belongings as well as giving up certain hobbies that take up a lot of space.
+Some full time RVers decide to rent a storage facility for their stuff when downsizing, especially if they plan to move back into a house eventually.
+But others who are forced into the lifestyle by necessity or are drawn to the minimalist lifestyle choose to only keep what fits in the RV.
+Depending on the model of your RV, this may mean making some significant sacrifices and perhaps letting go of cherished sentimental belongings or hobbies.

-However, many full time RVers end up finding that what they gain with their new lifestyle makes up for what they lost, especially when it comes to letting go of excess “stuff”.
+However, many full time RVers end up finding that what they gain with their new lifestyle makes up for what they lost.

 16. Lack of Privacy / Personal Space